 Is a health certificate needed for travel?

-While Alaska Airlines does not require a health certificate for pets traveling in the cabin or in the baggage compartment, many states have specific importation health and vaccination requirements.
+A health certificate will not be required for pets traveling in the cabin with their passenger, however, many states have specific importation health and vaccination requirements.
 It's recommended to check with the State Veterinarian at your destination "This indicates a link to an external site that may not meet accessibility guidelines." prior to travel to determine necessary documentation.
-Animals shipped via Alaska Airlines Cargo may require a health certificate.
+Animals shipped via Alaska Airlines Cargo require a health certificate.
 A Cargo representative can provide details.

 What happens when a doctor examines my pet for a health certificate?

 When examined at Banfield Pet Hospital, a pet will receive a complete physical examination by a veterinarian and they will discuss any potential concerns that could affect the safety of the pet during travel.
 A veterinarian will also be able to answer any questions you may have regarding traveling with your pet.
 When a veterinarian signs a health certificate they are stating that the pet is healthy for travel, free of disease and up to date on their required vaccinations.

 Should I give my pet a sedative or tranquilizer before the flight?

 This is a subject that should be discussed with your veterinarian.
 If the decision is made to sedate a pet for travel, your veterinarian may recommend giving a dose prior to travel to see how the pet reacts.
 While pet owners may feel their pet will be less stressed if sedated or tranquilized, this may not be the case (especially in cats) as the medications may cause the pet to be unsteady on their feet.
 Be sure to discuss the risks, as well as benefits, of sedation with your veterinarian.

 What happens if my pet needs to use the bathroom during the flight?